liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 curl -sfL https://get.k3s.io | sh -
 ```

-When the script ends, to make [liqo.io](https://liqo.io) work properly, you need to modify the `/etc/systemd/system/k3s.service` file by adding the `--kube-apiserver-arg anonymous-auth=true` service execution parameter.
+When the script ends, to make [liqo](https://liqo.io) work properly, you need to modify the `/etc/systemd/system/k3s.service` file by adding the `--kube-apiserver-arg anonymous-auth=true` service execution parameter.
 You can do this by executing the following:

 ```bash
 sudo sed -i "s#server#server --kube-apiserver-arg anonymous-auth=true#" /etc/systemd/system/k3s.service
 ```

-After this operation, your `k3s.service` file should look like this:
+{{%expand "After this operation, your `k3s.service` file should look like this:" %}}

 ```
 [Unit]